 As President of one of the Law Student Associations at the University of Ottawa, Cara was honoured with the 2020 Student Leadership Award from an Ottawa community federation.

-Born and raised in Calgary, Cara looks forward to returning to Alberta to launch her career as a student-at-law at Hadford Defence Group.
-Cara began both the Canadian Centre for the Practice of Legal Education articles and the Alberta Law Society’s Practice Readiness Education Program in June 2021, under the supervision of her Principal, Scott Hadford.
-Cara Lebenzon is a member of the Southern Alberta Defense Lawyers Association and the Alberta Prison Justice Society.
+Born and raised in Calgary, Cara has returned to Alberta to launch her career as a student-at-law at Hadford Defence Group.
+Cara began both the Canadian Centre for the Practice of Legal Education articles and the Alberta Law Society’s Practice Readiness Education Program, in June 2021, under the supervision of her Principal, Scott Hadford.
+Cara Lebenzon is a member of the Alberta Prison Justice Society, and is an active Director on the board of the Southern Alberta Defence Lawyers' Association, where she also serves as Social Media Manager.

 Steffanie holds a combined Bachelor of Arts degree, with a focus on history, political science and sociology, and a Bachelor of Education degree, with a focus on English, from the University of Lethbridge.
 Steffanie also completed a Legal Assistant diploma from Robertson College.
 She has been performing a broad range of Paralegal duties since 2018 and holds a Paralegal designation from the Alberta Association of Professional Paralegals.